cpoohee/MLPluginTemplate/readme.md

 - [Tamaru, Hiroki, et al. "Generative moment matching network-based neural double-tracking for synthesized and natural singing voices."
 IEICE TRANSACTIONS on Information and Systems 103.3 (2020): 639-647.](https://www.jstage.jst.go.jp/article/transinf/E103.D/3/E103.D_2019EDP7228/_pdf)
 - [AlBadawy, Ehab A., and Siwei Lyu.
 "Voice Conversion Using Speech-to-Speech Neuro-Style Transfer."
 Interspeech.
 2020.](https://ebadawy.github.io/post/speech_style_transfer/Albadawy_et_al-2020-INTERSPEECH.pdf)
 - [AUTOVC: Zero-Shot Voice Style Transfer with Only Autoencoder Loss](https://arxiv.org/pdf/1905.05879.pdf)
--
-For ML datasets, usually we feed an input X and target Y for the model to learn (X->Y).

-Potentially, our dataset for double takes could be easier if the model learns by using the same input audio as the target.
-- (X -> X).

-The model will therefore predict X* from the input X.
-- (X->X*).

-Our (X - X*) should be non-zero but close enough to be a good double.
-This will be subjected to some measurable metrics for objective comparison.

-If we are able to find double take datasets, it will be useful as well.
-That is X is the lead, Y is the double.

-The end result should produce natural sounding audio which might only be subjectively judged.

-Lastly, the model should be small and performant enough to run in a plugin.

 # Goal
 - To generate high quality audio usable for mixing. (sample rate >= 44100Hz)